Crunch-ai/Python-Honeypot-Project/README.md

 # How It Works

-The script creates a TCP socket and binds it to all available interfaces on port 9999.
+- The script creates a TCP socket and binds it to all available interfaces on port 9999.

-It waits for incoming connections using listen().
+- It waits for incoming connections using listen().

-Once a client connects, it accepts the connection and receives up to 1024 bytes of data.
+- Once a client connects, it accepts the connection and receives up to 1024 bytes of data.

-The data is decoded (ignoring errors) and logged using Python’s logging module.
+- The data is decoded (ignoring errors) and logged using Python’s logging module.

-After handling each client, the connection is closed.
+- After handling each client, the connection is closed.

 # Configuration
 To change the listening port, edit the line:

        honeypot_socket.bind(('0.0.0.0', 9999)) # Change 9999 to your desired port number.

+# Security Notes
+- This honeypot does not respond to clients beyond accepting connections and receiving data.
+- It should be deployed in a controlled or monitored environment (e.g., a sandbox or lab).
+- Do not expose it to the public internet unless you know what you’re doing.

+# Future Improvements
+- Add geolocation lookup for incoming IPs
+- Support for multiple ports or protocols (e.g., UDP)
+- Integration with log analysis tools (e.g., ELK stack)
+- Log rotation support